dirablue/SDK_iOS_Sesame_Demo/README.md

 ## Example Operation Flow

 1. Log in
-1. Connect to Sesame
+1. Connect to the Sesame
-1. Register Sesame
+1. Register the Sesame
-1. Set an locked angles
+1. Set a locked angle
 1. Set an unlocked angle
-1. Lock command
+1. Try Lock command
-1. Unlock command
+1. Try Unlock command

 ### CHAccountManager
 `CHAccountManager` creates a Singleton to handle all Login-Related API calls.
 It also manages a `CHDeviceManager` which is the top manager of all Sesame devices.

 For the login process, a protocol conforming to `<CHLoginProvider>` is required.
 Whenever the `CHOauthToken` in `CHLoginProvider` protocol is valid for Candy House, `CHAccountManager` will create a `Credential` to sign each API request.

 The Credentail expires in every two hours or so.
 Normally, Candy House SDK refreshes the `Credential` in background.
 To check the `Credential` is valid or not, please use `func ensureCredentials`.
-If ensureCredentials returns any error, You may have to go through Login prcoess again, to provide a valid `CHOauthToken` to Candy House.
+If `ensureCredentials` returns any error, You may have to go through Login prcoess again, to provide a valid `CHOauthToken` to Candy House.

 To see how to implement the login process, please checkout this file. [link](https://github.com/CANDY-HOUSE/SDK_iOS_SSM2_DEMO/blob/master/Sesame2SDKDemo/AWSServiceClient.swift)